 In addition to talented actors and actresses, the cast includes trained buffaloes, 32 horses, chickens, and pigs who peform in a 35,000 square foot arena.
 One of the special effects is a wall of 12.5 million LED lights which create beautiful backdrops of clouds rolling across mountains, the sun setting over the horizon, and an old southern mansion.
 A couple of acts descend from the "sky" and are awesome to watch.

 The show includes friendly competitions between the North and South to settle the age-old rivalry once and for all.

 Some audience members become a part of the show.
 A few children are selected to participate in a chicken race and a couple of grown-ups are selected to represent their "side" (remember, it's North vs. South) in a friendly round of "horseshoe."

 Near the end of the show, guests are served a delicious dessert.
 (I would describe it as a cross between a puff pastry and an apple turnover.)

-The show is concluded with a patriotic tribute in red, white, and blue.
+The show concludes with a patriotic salute of red, white, and blue.

-If you were to ask me to compare the Dixie Stampede to other dinner theater productions that I have attended, I would tell you that the Dolly Parton's Stampede's food was the best and that the show is top notch.
+If you were to ask me to compare the Dixie Stampede to other dinner theater productions that I have attended, I would tell you that Dolly Parton's Stampede's food was the best and that the show is top-notch.

 I was a guest at Dolly Parton's Stampede and was able to check it out for myself.
 All thoughts, opinions, and grammatical errors are my own.